unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 # Function

+Key Points

+- Passed by value.
+- Variable-sized stack.
+- *Named* functions can be declared only at package level, no nesting.

 Functions are values too (first-class citizen).
 They can be passed around just like other values.

-Arguments are **passed by value**.
-When a function is called, a copy of each argument value is assigned to the corresponding parameter variable, so the function receive a copy, not the original; modifications to the copy do not affect the caller.
-However, if the argument contains some kind of reference, like a pointer, slice, map, function, or channel, then the caller may be affected by any modifications the function makes to variables *indirectly* referred to by the argument.
+Arguments are **passed by value**:

+- When a function is called, a **copy** of each argument value is assigned to the corresponding parameter variable, so the function receive a copy, not the original;
+- Modifications to the copy do not affect the caller.
+- However, if the argument contains some kind of reference, like a pointer, slice, map, function, or channel, then the caller may be affected by any modifications the function makes to variables *indirectly* referred to by the argument.

-Multiple return values can be used to improve on a couple of clumsy idioms in C programs, such as:
+**Multiple return values** can be used to improve on a couple of clumsy idioms in C programs, such as:

-- in-band error returns such as -1 for EOF
+- In-band error returns such as -1 for EOF.
-- modifying an argument passed by address
+- Modifying an argument passed by address.

 Go has **no concept of default parameter values, nor any way to specify arguments by name**.

 Many programming language implementations use a fixed-size function call stack;
 size from 64KB to 2MB are typical.
 Fixed-size stacks impose a limit on the depth of recursion, so one must be careful to avoid a stack overflow when traversing large data structures recursively; fixed-size stacks may even pose a security risk.

 In contrast, typical Go implementations use **variable-size stacks** that start small and grow as needed up to a limit on the order of a gigabyte.
 This lets us